|Top 5 Wireless Routers|

 The next big standard to hit the world is 802.11ac, or Wireless AC.
-While it is not finalized yet, there are a significant amount of routers available that use Wireless AC.
-It is expected to be finalized in 2014.
-Wireless AC is sometimes referred to as Gigabit WiFi (1Gbps… 1 GigaBit Per Second).
+Released in 2013, Wireless AC is sometimes referred to as Gigabit WiFi (1Gbps… 1 GigaBit Per Second).
 It will also have stronger signal strength than Wireless N, giving it greater coverage area.
 If you are looking for the latest edge in speed, or if you have a Wireless N router that doesn’t quite cover your whole home, you may want to consider a Wireless AC router.

 Wireless G vs N, Wireless AC vs N: Which One Should I Buy?